Thinkwise/docs/docs/kb/exchange.md

 USE [project_database]
 GO

-ALTER DATABASE [project_database] SET TRUSTWORHTY ON GO
+ALTER DATABASE [project_database] SET TRUSTWORTHY ON GO

 USE [project_database]